stellar/slingshot/spec/ZkVM.md

 ### Concepts

-The transaction program, together with a version number and time bounds, is called the [transaction witness](#transaction-witness).
-It contains all data and logic required to produce a unique [transaction ID](#transaction-id).
-It also contains any necessary proofs (such as signatures) that do not contribute to the transaction ID.
+A transaction is represented by a [transaction witness](#transaction-witness) that contains a [program](#program) that runs in the context of a stack-based virtual machine, producing the [transaction ID](#transaction-id) if none of the checks failed.

-A [witness program](#witness-program) runs in the context of a stack-based virtual machine.
-When the virtual machine executes the program, it creates and manipulates data of various types:
+When the virtual machine executes a program, it creates and manipulates data of various types:
 [data types](#data-types) (e.g. [scalars](#scalar-type) and [points](#point-type))
 and special [linear types](#linear-types) that include [values](#value-type) and [contracts](#contract-type).

-A _value_ is a specific amount of a specific asset that can be merged or split, issued or retired, but not otherwise created or destroyed.
+A _value_ is a specific quantity of a specific flavor that can be merged or split, issued or retired, but not otherwise created or destroyed.

 A _contract_ encapsulates a predicate (a public key or a program), plus its runtime state, and once created must be executed to completion or persisted in the global state for later execution.

 Some ZkVM instructions (such as storing a contract for later execution) propose alterations to the global blockchain state.
 These